14 Facebook Marketplace Scams to Watch Out For

-Buyer beware: Lots of scammers set up shop on Facebook Marketplace.
-Here's how to avoid falling victim to one.
+Buyer beware: Scammers have set up shop on Facebook.
+Here's how to avoid falling victim to some common Facebook Marketplace scams.

 These scams may look convincing, but they share certain red flags that make them easier to spot.
 Below, experts discuss the most common Facebook Marketplace scams and how to avoid them, so you can protect your money from criminals while you shop.
-Once you read up on important Facebook Marketplace safety tips, like how to block someone on Messenger, educate yourself about the other common eBay scams, Amazon scams, and phone call scams, too.
+After you read up on important Facebook Marketplace safety tips, like how to block someone on Messenger and how to recover a hacked Facebook account, educate yourself about these common OfferUp, eBay and Amazon scams.

 Paying or communicating outside of Facebook